Henry Taylor (artist): Exhibitions

+Permanent collections

+His works are included in the permanent collections of prestigious institutions in the United States such as Pérez Art Museum Miami, Carnegie Museum of Art, the Museum of Modern Art, New York, San Francisco Museum of Modern Art, the J. Paul Getty Museum, the Pinault Collection, Institute of Contemporary Art/Boston, and Hammer Museum at University of California, Los Angeles, among many others.

+Awards

-He was awarded the Robert De Niro, Sr. Prize for his achievements in Painting.
+He was awarded the Robert De Niro, Sr. Prize for his achievements in painting.

 Art market

-Taylor is represented by Hauser & Wirth (since 2020) and Blum & Poe.
+Taylor has been represented by Hauser & Wirth since 2020.
+Until 2025, he also worked with Blum & Poe in Los Angeles.

 Quotes

 “I paint everyone, or I try to.
 I try to capture the moment I am with someone who could be my friend, a neighbor, a celebrity, or a homeless person.”

 "It takes courage to do a lot of things.
 But, in a way, it doesn’t actually take courage, because you are free to do it.
 It’s like jumping in the water.
 The water’s cold, but you just jump in.
 You’ve gotta just jump in all the fucking time."